 Mrs P was a crop farmer with some grazing land.
 Mrs P became physically unable to carry out the farming work herself and put a Farm Business Tenancy in place with the tenant farmer dealing with the day-to-day farming activity.
 This arrangement was later ended by Mrs P, who took the land back in hand and instead employed the tenant farmer as a contractor to carry out the physical farming work under her instruction.

-We successfully secured APR for the majority of the farm.
-In addition, BPR was secured on the cottages and also on a telephone mast.
+We successfully secured AR for the majority of the farm.
+In addition, BR was secured on the cottages and also on a telephone mast.

-It is clear that the Revenue is challenging more aspects of farming estates and in light of this we would recommend that farmers review their farming arrangements and seek legal advice to clarify issues concerning APR and BPR.
+It is clear that the Revenue is challenging more aspects of farming estates and in light of this we would recommend that farmers review their farming arrangements and seek legal advice to clarify issues concerning AR and BR.